Donearm/Scientia/content/health/Depression.md

 weight: 1110
 ---

-# Random notes of the effects/causes of depression on/due to the brain
+A few notes on the effects/causes of depression on/due to the brain.

 Mostly coming from [The Upward Spiral book](https://www.goodreads.com/book/show/21413760-the-upward-spiral)